Define Wants and Needs

 - define wants and needs.

-- identify four ways to manage money.
+- identify four ways to manage money and time.

 - create collages of wants and needs.